intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 # Overview of the Model

-Version 2 of the RFC Editor Model {{RFC8728}} defined a structure consisting of the RFC Series Editor, the RFC Production Center, and the RFC Publisher, with oversight provided by the RFC Series Oversight Committee (RSOC) on behalf of the Internet Architecture Board (IAB).

-By contrast, version 3 of the RFC Editor Model, specified here, provides a more consensus-oriented framework (similar in some respects to the structure of technical work within the IETF) that retains roles for specialized expertise in document editing and publication.

-Policy definition happens within the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB), after which such policies are formally established through publication of RFCs in the Editorial Stream within the RFC Series.
-The RSWG is an open working group (as described in {{wg}}) that seeks input and participation through a public process from a wide range of individuals who have an interest in the RFC Series.
+This document divides the responsibilities for the RFC Series into two high-level tasks:

-The RSAB consists of appointed members who represent the various RFC streams {{RFC8728}} as well as an expert in technical publishing, the RFC Series Consulting Editor (RSCE).
+1. Policy definition governing the Series as a whole.
+This is the joint responsibility of two entities.
+The RFC Series Working Group (RSWG) is an open working group independent of the IETF that generates policy proposals.
+The RFC Series Approval Board (RSAB) is an appointed body that approves such proposals for publication in the Editorial Stream.
+The RSAB includes representatives of the streams {{RFC8728}} as well as an expert in technical publishing, the RFC Series Consulting Editor (RSCE).

-Policy implementation is performed by the RFC Production Center (RPC), as contractually overseen by the IETF Administration Limited Liability Company (IETF LLC) {{RFC8711}}.
+2. Policy implementation through publication of RFCs in all of the streams that form the Series.
+This is primarily the responsibility of the RFC Production Center (RPC) as contractually overseen by the IETF Administration Limited Liability Company (IETF LLC) {{RFC8711}}.

-In short:
+As described more fully in the remainder of this document, the core activities and responsibilities are as follows:

 * The RSWG proposes policies that govern the RFC Series as a whole, with input from the community, the RSAB, and the RSCE.